diningphil/gnn-comparison/README.md

 `python Launch_Experiments.py --config-file <config> --dataset-name <name> --result-folder <your-result-folder> --debug`

 Where `<config>` is your config file (e.g. config_BaselineChemical.yml), and `<name>` is the dataset name chosen as before.

+### Troubleshooting

+The installation of Pytorch Geometric depends on other libraries (torch_scatter, torch_cluster, torch_sparse) that have to be installed separately and before torch_geometric.
+Do not use pip install -r requirements.txt because it will not work.
+It is not possible at the moment to further simplify this initial setup.